MonkmanMH/UVic_BIDA302/README.md

 ## Solutions to hands-on exercises

-Solutions to the in-class hands-on exercises can be found as online interactive tutorials; see [tutormanner](https://github.com/MonkmanMH/tutormanner) for details
+Solutions to the in-class hands-on exercises can be found as online interactive tutorials; they are housed in the [tutormanner](https://github.com/MonkmanMH/tutormanner)

 ## Versions: